Twinklebear/imgui-transfer-function/README.md

 See the [example/](example/) for an example use case of the widget with OpenGL.
 Additional image files can be passed as arguments to load additional presets beyond the included presets, the resulting colormap is drawn with alpha blending as the window background.
+The example requires SDL2 which is found through CMake, if it fails to find it you can specify the root directory of you SDL2 by passing `-DSDL2_DIR=<path>` when running CMake.

 ![Example image](https://i.imgur.com/piHEPEl.png)